 Discolored teeth: 5 foods that stain your teeth – Info from a Trusted Cosmetic Dentist in Los Angeles

 We all want a shining white smile.
-We feel more glamorous, successful and even smarter when we have a great smile.
-In fact, science backs this up: other people actually think we are better adjusted, smarter and more competent if we have a dazzling white smile.
-Some even suggest that people with whiter teeth are more successful both personally and professionally.
+We feel more glamorous, successful, and even smarter when we have a great smile.
+Science backs this up: other people think we are better adjusted, smarter, and more competent if we have a dazzling white smile.
+Some even suggest that people with whiter teeth are more personally and professionally successful.
 So, it seems that a white smile is something to strive for.
 A trusted cosmetic dentist in Los Angeles will get you that brilliant smile.
-But you will need to take care of your teeth to keep it.
+But you will need to take care of your teeth to keep them.

-Read on for 5 foods that stain your pearly whites …
+Read on for five foods that stain your pearly whites …

 - Black tea and coffee

-We all love our early morning coffee (or tea), and probably several more of these drinks throughout the day.
+We all love our early morning coffee (or tea) and probably several more of these drinks throughout the day.
 But did you know that they can stain the teeth, sometimes severely?
-The tannins in coffee and tea stick to your teeth.
-These compounds that occur naturally in various foodstuffs and drinks can cause serious staining to the teeth.
+The tannins in coffee and tea stick to your teeth and these compounds occurring naturally in various foodstuffs and drinks can cause serious staining.

-Berries are extremely healthy to eat, but not so great for a sparkling smile.
-Blueberries, blackberries, pomegranates and other berries are high in pigments that attach to your teeth and discolor them.
-You probably know how difficult it is to get berry stains out of your clothes.
-Imagine how difficult it is to get these stains off your teeth!
+Berries are extremely healthy but not so great for a sparkling smile.
+Blueberries, blackberries, pomegranates, and other berries are high in pigments that attach to your teeth and discolor them.
+You probably know how difficult it is to get berry stains out of your clothes, and imagine how difficult it is to get them off your teeth!

 - Red (and white) wine

 Red wine, while said to be good for us in moderation, contains tannins.
-Just like tea and coffee, these tannins attach to our teeth and dull our smile.
-Red wine can even turn our teeth purple if we drink enough of it.
-The bad news is that switching to white wine isn’t going to help.
-In fact, white wine is said to cause even worse staining than red.
-This is because white wine contains acids that eat into the teeth, allowing staining from other foods you have at the same time.
+Like tea and coffee, these tannins attach to our teeth and dull our smiles.
+Even red wine can make our teeth purple if we drink enough.
+The bad news is that switching to white wine isn’t helpful.
+White wine is said to cause even worse staining than red.
+This is because white wine contains acids that eat into the teeth, allowing staining from other foods you have simultaneously.

 - Curry and tomato-based foods

 Curry is known for its bright red or yellow hue.
 While curries and tomato-based dishes contain many beneficial nutrients, they aren’t so great for the color of our teeth.
-If we eat a large amount of curry or tomato-containing foods, we run the risk of staining our teeth.
+We risk staining our teeth if we eat a large amount of curry or tomato-containing foods.
 To help prevent staining when eating these foods, make sure you add fresh vegetables and fruits that prevent staining.
 These include celery, carrots, apples, and cauliflower.

 - Citrus fruits and acidic foods

-Citrus fruits such as oranges, lemons, tangerines and others are high in citric acid.
+Citrus fruits such as oranges, lemons, tangerines, and others are high in citric acid.
 Although these fruits are excellent for us from a nutritional point of view, the acid they contain can eat into the outside layer of the tooth.
 This layer is called the enamel.
-When acid eats away the enamel, the next layer called the dentin is exposed.
+The next layer, the dentin, is exposed when acid eats away the enamel.
 Once the dentin has been exposed, yellowish staining is likely.
-If you have to stain your teeth, consult a trusted cosmetic dentist in Los Angeles to put a dazzling white smile back on your dial.
+If you must stain your teeth, consult a trusted cosmetic dentist in Los Angeles to put a dazzling white smile back on your dial.